Chkalovske settlement hromada

+The Chkalovske Amalgamated Hromada, formed on 13 May 2016 following a decision of the Chkalovske rural council, includes 18 localities: Chkalovske, and the villages of Doslidne, Mykolaivka, Havrylivka, Nova Hnylytsia, Ivanivka, Mykhailivka, Rtyshchivka, Stepove, Studenok, Korobchyne, Osykovyi Hai, Lebiazhe, Mykolaivka, Pushkarne, Tahanka, Bazaliivka, and Yurchenkove.
+A village headman and 26 Chkalovske Rural Council deputies were elected.following the first election on 31 July 2016.

 Climate

 Chkalovske hromada is located in the temperate zone, the climate is temperate continental.
 Since the community is located in the middle latitudes, the total annual solar radiation varies according to the seasons and is about 95,1 Kcal per cm2, the annual amount of precipitation in form of rain and snow is about 520 mm.
 In this area North and North-West winds are dominated.
 The highest temperature (more than +40 °C) was observed in the meteorological station in the city of Chuguev and the lowest was -35 °C. The winter is not very cold here but summer is hot.
 The climate is more influenced by geographical latitude, altitude above the sea level (700 m), the distance from ocean, the terrain, which surrounds the territory of the region, the nature of the underlying surface.
 In general, the climate is conducive to human life, the cultivation of various crops and transport work.